 If you choose Linux, you should have much less trouble.
-For starters, Linux requires less RAM, which brings down the price of the computer.
-2 GB of RAM should be sufficient.
-It comes preinstalled with a much greater variety of software than Windows, and installation of additional software is usually simpler and free of charge.
+For starters, Linux requires less RAM, which reduces the price of the computer.
+2 GB of RAM should be sufficient for a complete beginner.
+Linux distributions come preinstalled with a much greater variety of software than Windows, and installation of additional software is usually simpler and free of charge.
 Updating the computer is also easier.
 The main downside is that a much smaller number of games is available for Linux.

 If you choose Windows, well, that's what everyone does so you decided to go with the pack.
 A much wider variety of software is available on Windows, but a lot of it comes with a price.
 A higher amount of RAM is required to run Windows.